constrainedcooking/constrainedcooking.github.io/index.md

 ## [Milestone 2: Add Functionality](https://github.com/constrainedcooking/constrainedcooking/projects/2)

-This milestone started on April 12, 2018 and ended on ...
+This milestone started on April 12, 2018 and ended on April 24, 2018.
+The goal of this milestone was to improve functionality of the site.
+This included implementing databases rather than using hardcoded items such as recipes, users, and tags.

 # About the Team